 Bone, wood and quartz are all piezoelectric materials.
-But what is piezoelectricity?
-And where does this remarkable property come from?
+But what is piezoelectricity and how does it work?
+Here we explain where this remarkable property comes from.

 Coupling between electrical and mechanical properties

 Piezoelectricity is a phenomenon which means that there is a coupling between the electrical and the mechanical state of the material.
 When a piece of piezoelectric material is mechanically deformed, e.g. compressed, a current will flow and charge its faces. and vice versa, it will be deformed when exerted to an electrical field.

 The phenomenon was discovered in 1880 by Paul-Jacques Curie, and his younger brother, Pierre, husband of the well-known Marie Curie.
 In addition to the materials already mentioned, there are many more materials that exhibit piezoelectric properties such as sucrose, silk, Rochelle salt, PVDF, and many ceramics.
 But why don’t all materials exhibit this property?
 The reason for that is that a for piezoelectricity to appear, the material must be crystalline but not have a symmetry center.
 Why, we shall soon see.

 The piezoelectric effect originates in the rearrangement of net charges